ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 export TERM=linux
 ```

 Finally, we gained tty shell.
-Second command is necessary if you want to use clear command on your shell.
+Second command is necessary if you would like to use clear command on your shell.

 On enumeration process, I just found one cool thing.
 It was the output of ```sudo -l``` command.
 That command shows which commands are executable for current user as sudo privileges.